Learning Boltzmann Generators via Constrained Mass Transport: Learning the intermediate densities

 \paragraph{Lagrangian dual optimization.} Maximizing the concave dual function \eqref{eq: tr ent dual} requires evaluating intermediate normalization constants $\Z_{i+1}$.
 This can be done efficiently by expressing $\Z_{i+1}$ as an expectation under $q_i$ and using Monte Carlo estimation.
 For instance, the expression for $\Z_{i+1}$ in \eqref{eq: tr ent optimal q and Z} can be estimated as

-We note that samples $x_n \sim \model_i$ and the corresponding evaluations $\model_i(x_n)$ and $\tilde p(x_n)$ are typically already computed when solving \eqref{eq: approx intermediate dists}, so the additional cost of determining the Lagrangian multipliers is negligible.
+We note that, in contrast to estimating the normalization constant of the target $\Z$, estimation of the normalization constant of the intermediate distributions $\Z_{i+1}$ can be performed with low variance since the trust-region constraint ensures sufficient overlap with the next intermediate distribution.
+Furthermore, samples $x_n \sim \model_i$ and the corresponding evaluations $\model_i(x_n)$ and $\tilde p(x_n)$ are typically already computed when solving \eqref{eq: approx intermediate dists}, so the additional cost of determining the Lagrangian multipliers is negligible (see \Cref{sec:computational_cost}).
+For example, on alanine dipeptide, it accounts for only about $0.01\%$ of the total training time.
 Details of the dual optimization procedure are provided in \Cref{appendix:dual_opt_in_practice}, including a code example.
-Lastly, we refer to \Cref{alg:tr sampler} for an algorithmic overview of the constrained measure transport method.
+Lastly, we refer to \Cref{alg:tr sampler} for an algorithmic overview of the trained measure transport method.